HappySeaFox/sail/FAQ.md

 If `SAIL_THIRD_PARTY_CODECS_PATH` is `OFF`, loading custom codecs is disabled.

-## I'd like to reorganize the standard SAIL folder layout on Windows (for standalone build or bundle)
+## I'd like to reorganize the standard SAIL folder layout on Windows

 You can surely do that.
 However, with the standard layout SAIL detects the codecs' location automatically.
 If you reorganize the standard SAIL folder layout, you'll need to specify the new codecs' location by